-In order to help students to develop a critical consciousness of self and society the required diversity courses/course sections will explore in a systematic manner connections among race, class, and gender in looking at issues of privilege and differences in U.S. society.
-These courses/course sections may also consider additional issues, such as religion, sexual orientation, and ethnicity.
+In order to help students develop a critical consciousness of self and society, all undergraduates are required to take one course that gives significant treatment to aspects of diversity and pluralism in U.S. society.
+Such courses will explore, in a systematic manner, connections among race-ethnicity, class, and gender, and will examine issues of privilege and difference in U.S. society.
+Additional aspects of diversity may be considered provided that their intersection with race, class, and gender are examined.